Material resources and well-being --- Evidence from an Ethiopian housing lottery

 Link to article:

 Do better material conditions improve well-being and mental health?
-Or does any positive relationship merely reflect that psychological well-being promotes economic success?
-We supply new responses to these questions by comparing winners and losers from a large Ethiopian housing lottery in a preregistered analysis.
+Or does any positive relationship merely reflect that well-being promotes economic success?
+We compare winners and losers from a large Ethiopian housing lottery in a preregistered analysis.
 Winners gain access to better housing, experience a substantial increase in wealth, and report higher levels of overall life satisfaction and lower levels of financial distress.
-However, we find no effects of winning on psychological distress, suggesting that depression and anxiety involve other causal determinants and are less sensitive to economic conditions than life satisfaction is
+However, we find no average effects of winning on psychological distress.
+Our results suggest that not all aspects of well-being and mental health are equally sensitive to economic conditions.

 Project:Oppdragsgiver: Norges Forskningsråd